-Climate scientists told us this week in a long-awaited United Nations report that limiting global warming to 1.5 degrees Celsius would require a gargantuan global effort — and that we have roughly 12 years to do it.
+And the impacts of climate change are already here.
+Climate scientists told us late last year in the National Climate Assessment that the United States is already experiencing the severe and costly consequences of a changing climate.
+In a separate United Nations report released in October, scientists reported that limiting global warming to 1.5 degrees Celsius would require a gargantuan global effort to halve emissions — and that we have roughly 12 years to do it.
 But how?

-Let’s make something clear, though: The emissions we need to focus on now are the ones at the industrial, corporate level, not at the individual level.
+Let’s make something clear: The emissions we need to focus on now are the ones at the industrial, corporate level.

 Scared by that new report on climate change?
 Here's what you can do to help:— Kate Scare-onoff (@KateAronoff) October 9, 2018